Published 25th June 2018 & validated 13th August 2018

 The FTSE 100 has traced out a triangle structure, which ended in 2011.
 It looks similar to many other indices in continental Europe.
 We see the index take off to new highs despite short-term pullbacks.
 The light blue trend channel in the chart below is the beginning of cycle wave v.
 This wave is a secular bull market and will carry the FTSE higher for a major part of the coming decade.

 Near-term we expect a retracement of intermediate wave (1) to carry at least into the 6,600-6,800 area.
 We see this pullback as a great “buy the dip” opportunity to invest in the UK stock market.
-We expect to see this retracement begin in 2018.
+This retracement could begin in 2018.
 We have published a broad overview of European equity indices on SeekingAlpha.
 It gives our big picture of what we expect for the major European indices during the next years.